 We must receive your objection within 60 days of the date you received your land tax assessment.

-Even if you have lodged an objection you must still pay your land tax in full by the due date, or you may also be charged with interest.
+Even if you have lodged an objection you must still pay your land tax in full by the due date or you may be charged interest.
 If your objection is successful, any amount overpaid will be refunded with interest.

-We will advise you of the outcome of your objection in writing.
+We will advise you in writing of the outcome of your objection.

 If you own land with others, in whatever ownership structure, you are a joint owner of land.